GSA/cio.gov-redo/_posts/2017-01-19-state-of-government-IT.md

 **Where we are going.** The changes required to move to a digital government will significantly impact every Federal agency and its employees.
 Such a transformation will require changes to both culture and policy.
 We’re at a crossroads – opportunities abound, but so do challenges and outside threats.
 Our IT infrastructure supports all aspects of government operations.
 How we respond to these challenges and embrace these opportunities will determine the effectiveness of our government for years to come.

 **How we can get there.** The path to a successful transformation is possible through better internal collaboration, improvements to human resources and procurement operations, a shift away from legacy systems, and a continued push towards transparency and open data.
-CIOs must think beyond their traditional roles and responsibilities, about their place in the broader Federal IT ecosystem.This report provides a comprehensive review of key IT initiatives and challenges, along with actionable recommendations that Federal IT leaders may want to undertake to improve and transform the state of Federal IT.
+CIOs must think beyond their traditional roles and responsibilities, about their place in the broader Federal IT ecosystem.
+This report provides a comprehensive review of key IT initiatives and challenges, along with actionable recommendations that Federal IT leaders may want to undertake to improve and transform the state of Federal IT.

 You can read the SOFIT report [here](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2017/05/CIO-Council-State-of-Federal-IT-Report-January-2017-1.pdf).